Egypt: Water supply and sanitation

-Egypt's water supply is heavily dependent on the Nile River, which provides approximately 90% of the country's total water resources, with an annual share of 55 billion cubic meters, unchanged since 1954.
-An additional 0.5 billion cubic meters comes from non-renewable groundwater sources.
-However, national demand exceeds 90 billion cubic meters annually, creating a persistent water deficit.
-As a result, Egypt's per capita water share fell to 570 cubic meters in 2018, well below the 1,000 cubic meter international water scarcity threshold.
+Egypt's water supply is heavily dependent on the Nile River, which provides approximately 90% of the country's total water resources, with an annual share of 55 billion cubic metres, unchanged since 1954.
+An additional 0.5 billion cubic metres comes from non-renewable groundwater sources.
+However, national demand exceeds 90 billion cubic metres annually, creating a persistent water deficit.
+As a result, Egypt's per capita water share fell to 570 cubic metres in 2018, well below the 1,000 cubic metre international water scarcity threshold.
 To address this, the government has prioritised efficient water management, particularly in response to population growth and agricultural expansion.

-Despite these challenges, water access has significantly improved.
+Even so, water access has improved sharply.
 Between 1990 and 2010, piped water coverage rose from 89% to 100% in urban areas and from 39% to 93% in rural areas, eliminating open defecation in rural regions and achieving near-universal access to an improved water source.
 By 2015, 90% of the population had access to safely managed drinking water, increasing to 96.9% by 2019.
 Similarly, proper sanitation coverage expanded from 50% in 2015 to 66.2% in 2019, while the percentage of treated wastewater relative to total wastewater rose from 50% to 68.7% in the same period, reaching 74% in 2022.
-However, gaps in sanitation infrastructure have historically led to health concerns, with a 2007 report estimating 17,000 child deaths annually from diarrheal diseases linked to poor sanitation.
+However, gaps in sanitation infrastructure have historically led to health concerns, with a 2007 report estimating 17,000 child deaths annually from diarrhoeal diseases linked to poor sanitation.

 Egypt has made significant investments in wastewater treatment infrastructure as part of its broader water management strategy.
-In 2021, the Bahr El Baqar Wastewater Treatment Plant was completed, becoming the largest in the world at the time, with a capacity of 5 million cubic meters per day.
+In 2021, the Bahr El Baqar Wastewater Treatment Plant was completed, becoming the largest in the world at the time, with a capacity of 5 million cubic metres per day.
 The treated water from this facility is allocated to irrigating 342,000 acres under the Sinai Peninsula Development Plan.
-In 2023, Egypt inaugurated the New Delta Wastewater Treatment Plant, surpassing Bahr El Baqar as the largest wastewater facility globally, with a capacity of 7.5 million cubic meters per day.
+In 2023, Egypt inaugurated the New Delta Wastewater Treatment Plant, surpassing Bahr El Baqar as the largest wastewater facility globally, with a capacity of 7.5 million cubic metres per day.
 A key component of Egypt's agricultural expansion strategy, the plant supports the New Delta reclamation project while also reducing pollution in Lake Mariout and the Mediterranean Sea.

 Given Egypt's arid climate and lack of appreciable rainfall, agriculture is entirely dependent on irrigation.
-The Nile River, regulated by the Aswan High Dam, releases an annual average of 55 billion cubic meters, of which 46 billion cubic meters are diverted into irrigation canals.
-This irrigation sustains 33,600 square kilometers (13,000 square miles) of agricultural land in the Nile Valley and Nile Delta, producing an average of 1.8 crops per year.
+The Nile River, regulated by the Aswan High Dam, releases an annual average of 55 billion cubic metres, of which 46 billion cubic metres are diverted into irrigation canals.
+This irrigation sustains 33,600 square kilometres (13,000 square miles) of agricultural land in the Nile Valley and Nile Delta, producing an average of 1.8 crops per year.